French (FREN)

 HTBA

 First term of a yearlong research project completed under the direction of a ladder faculty member in the Department of French and resulting in a translation of considerable length (roughly 60 pages), from French to English, with a critical introduction of a length to be determined by the student in consultation with the advising ladder faculty member.
-Materials submitted for the translation track cannot be the same as the materials submitted for the translation courses.
+Materials submitted for the translation concentration cannot be the same as the materials submitted for the translation courses.
 For additional information, consult the director of undergraduate studies.

 HTBA